Why have website Terms and Conditions?

 - Criminal liability could arise, particularly in the context of online gambling sites or payment processors (e.g. PayPal) illegally used by customers for money laundering;

 - The website could make representations contrary to securities laws resulting in investors taking legal action against your company;

 - User data becomes subject to foreign government control (e.g. under the US Patriot Act).
 This is particularly a concern where servers are located outside your province or outside Canada.

 Wires Law provides clients with fixed price quotes to create their website terms and conditions to help manage the relationship between their users and customers.
-To get your free quote, fill out the online form at Create Your Terms & Conditions Online.
+To get your free quote, fill out the online form on our website at https://webterms.ca.

 Latest posts by John Wires (see all)

 - The Decision to Accept Cryptocurrencies - February 14, 2018

 - Founder Stories (Gongshow Hockey): Tips on Picking a Domain Name and Avoiding Domain Name Disputes - April 27, 2014